im-nikhilshri/Air-pollution-monitor/README.md

 Data Visualization Part:

-Check the juoyter notebook file or download the python file and execute it.
+Check the jupyter notebook file or download the python file and execute it.
 Watch the video to get a detailed view:

 ![1](https://user-images.githubusercontent.com/24243687/32483460-27ab6da0-c3c2-11e7-9914-3225305ad568.PNG)